 Today Joy and Jacqui are showing us the gorgeous Feederbrook Farm Entropy DK which is now available in store and on line.

-If you are looking for a winter warmer or a quick and easy gift knit, available on Ravelry this slip stitch cowl is the perfect 1 skein project for showing of the colour changes in the Entropy DK, and if you’re fast, there may even be enough time to whip one of these up as a Christmas Gift… ?
+If you are looking for a winter warmer or a quick and easy gift knit, the Honey Cowl available on Ravelry is for you.
+This slip stitch cowl is the perfect one skein project for showing of the colour changes in the Entropy DK, and if you're fast, there may even be enough time to whip one of these up as a Christmas Gift... ?

 Don't forget that you can also purchase Gift Vouchers online, and have a pretty PDF emailed to you, ready for printing at home.